Need A Buddy

 Have you been diagnosed with Prostate Cancer?
-Are you undergoing treatment for Prostate Cancer?
+Are you undergoing treatment for Prostate Cancer or Disease.

-You may have seen our Dumfries poster, West Group poster and leaflet 1 & leaflet 2 in your local doctors’ surgery encouraging you to come along to one of our open meetings where you can talk in a relaxed and informal way, and where requested confidentially, about what concerns you have.
+You may have seen our Dumfries poster, West Group poster and leaflet 1 & leaflet 2 in various outlets across the region, encouraging you to come along to one of our open meetings where you can talk in a relaxed and informal way, and where requested confidentially, about any concerns you have.

 Don’t worry, that is what we are here for.
 Prostate Buddies D&G are here to support you and your loved ones if you have been recently diagnosed with or are undergoing treatment for Prostate Cancer/Disease.

 If you feel you need a private chat before attending one of our monthly meetings, you can now call our Support Line on 07856 899411/12/13/14 or 407 and speak in private to one of the Buddies.